ddelabru/informatic/README.rst

 Informatic is Copyright (C) 2015 Dominic Delabruere

-French translations provided by Hugo Labrande.
+French translation by Hugo Labrande.
+Spanish translation by Fernando Gregoire.

 Informatic can be used and distributed under the terms of the GNU General Public License, either version 3 of the License, or (at your option) any later